empleos/catapult-server-docs/catapult-server-build.md

 ## Add user

+Run the following commands as root.
 We don't recommend to use 'catapult' username for security reasons.
 Choose different usernames on each of your nodes.
 ```
 useradd -s /bin/bash -m catapult
 # set password for the user